Student funding arrangements vary across the UK. Your eligibility for funding is determined by your usual place of residence, not your place of study.

 EU nationals who commit to working in Wales can access funding for tuition fees only, EU nationals who are unable to commit to work in Wales will have to self-fund for all tuition fees.
 EU nationals that have been resident in the UK for three years prior to the start of the course are eligible to same support as UK nationals.

 Students from Northern Ireland and the EU can also apply for a commissioned place for an allied health professional first degree.
 The same restrictions apply for students from England, Scotland and Wales.
-Support available for these types of courses cover tuition fees (again by the Department of Health) and means tested personal allowance based on household income of up to £1,920 if living in parental home, or up to £2,355 if living elsewhere.
-Students on allied health profession courses may apply for a reduced non-means tested maintenance loan, for 2018/19 this was £1,780 for students living in parental home or £2,370 for students elsewhere.
+Support available for these types of courses cover tuition fees (again by the Department of Health) and a bursary to support living costs.
+Students on allied health profession courses may apply for a reduced non-means tested maintenance loan.

 Students who would like to train to be a nurse in Guernsey can get a degree and a professional qualification in Adult Nursing while living in Guernsey.
 There are no tuition fees and all successful applicants on the course will receive a bursary of £19,000 per year.
 Full course details BSc (Hons) Nursing (Adult)